 - A stream of data measured direct from the sensor interface. - A stream of indirect data derived the direct data stream.

-e.g., Meter pulses can be used to indicate consumption.
-Indirect data can be in the form of flow (when timed) or a calculated meter reading (if the initial meter reading is known).
+Here, Meter pulses indicate consumption of a volume of fluid.Indirect data can be in the form of flow (when timed)or a calculated meter reading (if the initial meter reading is known).